ElSicarius/chunkloader/README.md

 Chunk Loader is a Chrome extension that allows users to load and import JavaScript chunks from a specified URL.
 This tool is particularly useful for developers who need to dynamically load multiple JavaScript files based on a main script file.

 ## Features
+- Auto-find the useful js file to load chunks from.
 - Load JavaScript chunks from a specified URL.
 - Specify the base path for chunk files.
 - Customize the file extension for chunk files.
 - Persist URL, base path, and file extension across browser sessions.
+- Parse _buildManifest.js files to find the chunks automatically.
+- Parse webpacks (most of the time)

 ## Installation Instructions
 Follow these steps to install and use the Chunk Loader extension in Google Chrome.